hyukssang/TIL/SWEngineersNote/chromeExtension.md

 ### Manifest.json
 Manifest is nothing more than a metadata file in JSON format that contains properties like your extension's name, description, version number and so on.
 At a high level, we will use it to declare to Chrome what the extension is going to do, and what permissions it requires in order to do those things.
 For more, refer to [Google Manifest File Format Documentation](https://developer.chrome.com/extensions/manifest)

+Extensions can interact with web pages or servers using content scripts or cross-origin XMLHttpRequests.
+Extensions can also interact programmatically with browser features such as bookmarks and tabs.

 **Sample Manifest File**
 ```JSON
 	// Sample manifest file